Julie Sonier, President and CEO, MN Community Measurement

 Each year, 200+ health care payers, health care providers, quality managers, employers and business leaders, and policymakers partner together at the MN Community Measurement Annual Conference.
 They share best practices, lessons learned, achievements, and future plans in the areas of quality measurement, quality improvement, patient care, and cost containment.

 Learn more and download the sponsor and exhibitor prospectus outlining the many benefits to sponsoring and exhibiting.
-Questions, please contact Kathie Pugaczewski, email@example.com.
-We look forward to your participation in this premier event.
+Questions, please contact Kathie Pugaczewski, firstname.lastname@example.org.
+More details will be added to Conference Central over the next few months.

 In Case You Missed It